 Looking through the eyes of what the selected legal systems consider to be an ‘excess of mandate’ allows to identify common features and contributes to a better understanding of the concept of the arbitral tribunal’s mandate by arbitrators, judges and legal practitioners alike.
 Accordingly, this research adds a building block to the definition of the tribunal’s mandate.

-Piotr Wiliński is an Assistant Professor at the Erasmus School of Law in Rotterdam and Academic Coordinator of International Arbitration and Business Law LLM programme.
-His research focuses on powers and autonomy of an arbitral tribunal.
-Mr Wiliński combines working in academia with working in international arbitration departement of a major Dutch law firm.
+Piotr Wiliński is an Assistant Professor at the Erasmus University, Rotterdam where he teaches international commercial and investment arbitration and acts as an Academic Coordinator of International Arbitration and Business Law variation of Commercial Law LLM.
+His research focuses on powers of the arbitral tribunals.
+Besides academia, Dr. Wiliński is working in a Litigation and Arbitration practice group of a major Dutch law firm.

 |ISBN E-Book||978-94-6094-512-0,#1 edition|